tduncan/tduncan.github.io/_posts/2020-04-26-gradle-starting-simple.md

 tags:
   - Gradle
   - Kotlin
-version: 1.0.1
+version: 1.1.0
 ---
-If you are not already familiar with [Gradle](https://www.gradle.org), its an open source build tool that is commonly used in software projects, particularly Java and other JVM-based programming languages like [Kotlin](https://kotlinlang.org/) or [Groovy](https://groovy-lang.org/).
+[Gradle](https://www.gradle.org) is an "open-source build automation tool focused on flexibility and performance", and is my personal goto build tool for Java software projects.

-Let's take a look at a simple Gradle build script using the Kotlin DSL.
+We'll be using Gradle's Kotlin DSL for our examples.
 First, the project structure.
 If you have experience using Gradle there shouldn't be any surprises here.
 If you haven't, this is the standard Gradle boilerplate.

 ```
 gradle-template